semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 This guide walks you through scanning code in both types of environments.

 :::info
 Many improvements to the Semgrep App experience only work with up-to-date Semgrep CLI versions.
 For this reason, Semgrep App only supports the 10 most recent minor versions of the Semgrep open-source tool.
 For example, if the latest release was 0.114.0, all versions greater than 0.104.0 are supported while earlier versions, such as 0.103.0 can be deprecated or can result in failures.

-Use the **latest** tag for all Semgrep CI scans.
+For Docker users: Use the [**latest** tag](https://hub.docker.com/r/returntocorp/semgrep/tags?page=1&name=latest) to ensure you are up-to-date.
 :::

 Semgrep App enables you to run scans on multiple repositories by integrating with your GitHub or GitLab SaaS account.
 Semgrep uses **rules** to scan code.
 Matches found based on those rules are called **findings**.
 A Semgrep rule encapsulates pattern-matching logic and data-flow analysis used to find code violations, security issues, outdated libraries, and other issues.